Irina Mikhailovna Raievskya: Later life

-She fled with her family after October Revolution from Russian Empire first to France then to Denmark and last to Germany.
-With her second husband, George, Duke of Mecklenburg, she lived since 1923 in Schloss Remplin, Germany until it burned down in the Second World War on 10 April 1940.
+She fled with her family after the October Revolution from the Russian Empire first to France, then to Denmark, and last to Germany.
+With her second husband, George, Duke of Mecklenburg, from 1923 she lived in Schloss Remplin, Germany until it burned down in the Second World War on 10 April 1940.
 Subsequently, the family moved to Grunewald, Berlin.
 After their house in Grunewald was destroyed by bombing in February 1944, they moved by invitation of Margarete of Hohenzollern in March 1944 to Sigmaringen.
 Her second husband, George, Duke of Mecklenburg, was held prisoner by the Nazi government from 1944 until he was released in February 1945.

 Irina and her second husband were interested in art and music.

 She died on 22 January 1955 in Sigmaringen, and was buried in the Einsiedlerkapelle, Inzigkofen, Germany.

 Her second husband converted to Catholicism in 1920.
 After he was widowed on 22 January 1955, he married his second wife, Archduchess Charlotte of Austria (1921-1989), on 21 July 1956 in Pöcking.
 She was the daughter of Emperor Charles I of Austria (1887-1922) and his wife, Empress Zita of Bourbon-Parma (1892-1989).

 George died in Sigmaringen of a heart attack.
 He was succeeded as head of the Grand Ducal House by his eldest son, Duke Georg Alexander.